 Established and organised by Joseph Bertrand, the Militia has been in control of New Marais ever since the Corrupted began attacking the city.
 Ostensibly in place to restore and preserve order until government assistance can arrive, the Militia are extremely repressive towards the citizens — especially Conduits, who Bertrand has declared war on.

-- Elite Mooks: As they don't use Conduits, the Militia employ heavily-armoured men with miniguns as elite infantry.
+- Elite Mooks: As they don't use Conduits, the Militia employ heavily-armored men with mini-guns as elite infantry.

 - Enemy Mine: It's unknown to them at the time, but the Militia helps to permanently take down their own leader, who is also the leader of the other factions, when he is in the form of the Behemoth.
 Furthermore, during the final confrontation with the Beast, they freely work with Cole and even cheer him on.